An obstetric ultrasound can provide insight into the baby’s health and growth. We offer both 3D and 4D imaging with results read on site.

 3D and 4D ultrasounds are especially important in a multiple pregnancy, as detailed imaging is needed of each baby.

 A biophysical test measures the heart rate, muscle tone, movement, breathing, and amount of amniotic fluid to determine the health of your baby.

 Abnormal Biochemical Screen – “AFP”, “Triple”, “Quad” Screen

 This procedure screens for different proteins, or biochemical markers, which have been linked to birth defects and abnormalities.
 This screening tool helps to identify pregnancies that are at a higher risk.

 Doppler Studies – All Types

 Doppler ultrasound is used to look at the blood flow of your baby to check on his or her health.
-Different types of doppler tests are used based on medical indications and status of the pregnancy.
+Different types of doppler tests are used depending on the situation of the patient.

 Down Syndrome Screening – 1st Trimester (9-13 weeks)